 The DTV class is taught and managed by Randy Scott.
 He has taught since 2004.
 Mr. Scott has over 15 years experience in the local TV broadcast industry.
 Mr. Scott was the head photographer at WEYI-TV in Flint.
 He also worked as a photographer at WJRT-TV in Flint and WXYZ-TV in Detroit.

 Amy Parker co-manages the station alongside Mr. Scott.
-In addition to supervising and producing televised after-school events, Ms. Parker edits the monthly show, The District.
-Next to DTV, Ms. Parker also works at ABC 12 as a producer of the noon show.
+In addition to supervising and producing televised after-school events, Ms. Parker produces and edits the monthly talk show, The District.
+Ms. Parker has a bachelors degree in communications and music.
+She has over 12 years of experience in the broadcast industry and was a former producer for WJRT-TV in Flint

-Mark McGlashen is a Davison School Board member and the host of The District, a monthly news magazine show that airs daily on DTV.
+Mark McGlashen is a Davison School Board member and the host of The District, a monthly talk show that airs daily on DTV.
 Mark is the Special Projects Producer at WJRT-TV in Flint.
 Mark was also instrumental in turning channel 191 into the student run DTV class.

 Where are we?